Vuk-Luzanin/AudioStream-Management-System/README.md

 # Audio Management System

-This project is part of the coursework for **Information Systems 1** at the **School of Electrical Engineering, University of Belgrade**, academic year 2024/2025.
+This project is part of the coursework for **Information Systems 1** at the **School of Electrical Engineering, University of Belgrade**.

 The system manages audio recordings, users, subscriptions, and related functionalities using a **client-server architecture** with **RESTful APIs**, **JMS (Java Message Service)**, and **JPA (Java Persistence API)** for database interactions.